![CDATA[ [if IE 9] ]]>

 In 1999, the reports of the independent pathologists were submitted to prosecutors.
 Dr. Sandra Conradi, the pathologist whose testimony had convicted McNair, examined the findings and revised her original opinion to say that the facial injuries could have been the result of a fall due to a brain hemorrhage instead of a beating.

-“The manner of death of Sandra Carr is best designated as undermined,” Conradi said in an affidavit.
+“The manner of death of Sandra Carr is best designated as undetermined,” Conradi said in an affidavit.
 “Head trauma from an assault could not be ruled out as a cause or contributing factor in Carr’s death.”

 Shurling filed a motion for a new trial based on the medical evidence and on June 30, 2000, a judge granted the motion.
 The prosecution dismissed the charges immediately and McNair was released.
+McNair later filed a fedeal civil rights lawsuit seeking damages, but it was dismissed.

 – Maurice Possley